patriciamcphee/bflix-api/README.md

 A text confirmation message indicating the user has been removed from the movie app.

 ```
-bambammcgee has been removed from the movie app.
+We're sorry to see you go.
+As you requested, bambammcgee has been removed from the movie app.
 ```